-At least one of the courses "Advanced Stochastic Optimization" and "Large-scale Optimization" has to be taken.
+At least one of the courses "Advanced Stochastic Optimization", "Large-scale Optimization" or "Introduction to Stochastic Optimization" has to be taken.

 Students who choose the module in the field "compulsory elective modules" may select any two courses of the module.